ARMmbed/mbed-os-5-docs/docs/api/security/Devicekey.md

 The DeviceKey feature keeps the root of trust key in internal storage, using the NVStore component.
 Internal storage provides protection from external physical attacks to the device.

-The root of trust is generated at the first use of DeviceKey if the true random number generator is available in the device.
-If no true random number generator is available, you must pass the injected root of trust key to the DeviceKey before you call the key derivation API.
+The root of trust is not generated at the first use of DeviceKey.
+It must be created explicitly before.
+If the true random number generator is available in the device it is used for root of trust generation.
+Otherwise injected root of trust must be passed to the DeviceKey before key derivation API call.

 ### Key derivation API

 `generate_derived_key`: This API generates a new key based on an array of data ([salt](https://en.wikipedia.org/wiki/Salt_(cryptography)) the caller provides.
 A single salt value always generates the same key, so if you need a new key, you must use a new salt value.
 The salt can have any value - array, string and so on.
+Root of trust must be generated or injected earlier, otherwise error will be returned.

 The generated keys can be 128 or 256 bits in length.

+#### Root of Trust generation

+`generate_root_of_trust`: You must call this API once in the lifecycle of the device, before any call to key derivation, if the device supports true random number generator (`DEVICE_TRNG` is defined).

 #### Root of Trust Injection API